eddykim8907/kakao-clone-2022/README.md

 # Kakao Clone 2022 Update

-This is my first attempt at CSS.
+This is my first attempt at HTML and CSS.